Home Insurance Quotes

 This non-weather, non-catastrophe qualifier is typical of other insurance companies.
 Many insurers realize that the homeowner could not have taken any action to prevent the damage from happening.

 However, insurance companies are concerned with homeowners who file claims for damage caused by faulty plumbing and fail to make proper repairs -- and file a similar claim later.
 In these situations, insurers will look at you very carefully when it comes to renewal time.
 Other situations insurers look for are multiple "slip-and-fall" claims.
+Multiple, similar claims, such as slip-and-falls, can make the red flags go up at your home insurance company.

 However, your home insurance policy is there to protect you.
 Don’t be hesitant to file a claim when you really need to.
 If a burst pipe ruins your finished basement, getting the money to repair the damage is going to outweigh a potential increase in premiums.
 However, it’s important to make the proper repairs so that a similar incident won't happen again.